remotelock/slate/source/includes/_getting-started.md

 assign an **accessible** when granting access, so this is what your application should keep track of.

-> If you have many devices of different types, or if your application's flow will only use specific device types, you can use query string parameters on the URL to filter down the results, like so:
+If you have many devices of different types, or if your application's flow will only use specific device types, you can use query string parameters on the URL to filter down the results, like so:

+<div class="center-column"></div>

 ```shell
 curl -H 'Authorization: Bearer $ACCESS_TOKEN' \